How to Do Payroll in Arkansas: Everything Business Owners Need to Know

 Workers’ Compensation

 You are required to provide workers’ compensation for employees in Arkansas if you have more than three employees, with a few exceptions.
 For example, farmers, real estate agents, and domestic workers may not be required to have coverage.
 If in doubt, you should reach out to the Arkansas Workers’ Compensation Commission.
-Even if it is not required by law, it is good business policy to purchase workers’ compensation insurance to protect against on-the-job injuries.
+Even if it is not required by law, it is good business practice to purchase workers’ compensation insurance to protect against on-the-job injuries.

 Minimum Wage & Tips

 Most jobs will require you to pay at least minimum wage.
 Arkansas’ current minimum wage policy is for employers with four or more employees.
-The 2023 minimum rate is $11.00 per hour for employees with a couple of exceptions, as follows:
+The 2024 minimum rate is $11.00 per hour for employees with a couple of exceptions, as follows:

 - Tipped employees can be paid $2.63 per hour as long as this wage along with their tips equates to $11.00 per hour.